6. Walking Forth in the Spirit. Practicing Discernment in Personal Life and in Communities

 The foundation for a good community discernment is that the members habitually practice the art of spiritual discernment in their own personal lives.
 Here is a schema which can help you to improve your habit of discernment and decision making.

-• MariaBring before the Lord what it is that you want to decide.
+• mariaBring before the Lord what it is that you want to decide.
 Pray to the Holy Spirit to enlighten and move you to seek only what is most conducive to God’s service and praise.

 • Clearly state what you are deciding about.
 Why did this question arise?
 State the question briefly and clearly.
 For example: How should I address this particular issue as a disciple of Christ?
 What are the options before me, and which one should I choose?